carterbancroft/search-for-kits/README.md

 - Unit tests.
 There are neither FE or BE unit tests here, I just didn't have time to get them in and I made an executive decision not to include them, as bad as that feels.
 The next improvement I'd like to make would be to add unit tests.
 Probably using Jest or Mocha and React Testing Library.
 - Add a database.
 I would like to add a real DB and get away from loading JSON into memory... maybe a containerized version of PostGres.
 Even a simple SQLite DB would be more representative of a production version though.
 - Search scaling.
 This feels like a good solution for a product like [Algolia](https://www.algolia.com/).
 If we could create a searchable index in Algolia instead of hitting the DB and handling search logic ourselves it would be a big improvement.
 This would obviously require a lot of extra work.
 For example, any time kits are added or removed from the DB the Algolia index would need updating.
+- Security.
+This is probably a big one.
+Right now the API is wide open and using `GET`s to request data.
+I would bet that this product would be behind some sort of auth and that the user would only be able to search their own kits.
+Maybe not though?
+I'd want more context from Product on this.
 - Debounced search.
 Right now, any time a new character is entered into the Autocomplete it makes an API request, even if the user is typing quickly.
 There should be a timeout to minimize requests.
 - Fix FE vulnerabilities.
 You'll notice that there are 6 high severity vulnerabilities when installed `node_modules` on the FE.
 This isn't ideal.
 - Query validation.
 Right now I'm just trusting user input.
 This isn't good for a production ready application and if this became DB backed I'd fix this.